progmaticltd/homebox/docs/features.md

 - You can set up email or XMPP alerts, on various events.
 - You can add other servers / machines to your monitoring server.
-- You can set-up SMS alerts if, for instance, your internet connection goes down.
+- You can set up SMS alerts if, for instance, your internet connection goes down.

 By default, the guest account is deleted, and a strong password is generated.